 Color therapy has a rich history and has been used for thousands of years dating back to the ancient Egyptian civilization.
 Its healing powers feature prominently in traditional Chinese medicine and Indian Ayurveda holistic healing.

-Historical records show that color therapy was popular amongst the ancient Egyptians.
+Color therapy was popular thousands of years ago with the ancient Egyptians.
 Color played a central role in their society – the floors of their temples were green to represent fertile land and the ceilings often blue to represent the clear skies.

 In more recent times it has become understood that people can suffer a condition known as Seasonal Effective Disorder if deprived of regular sunlight.
 Light therapy is now a recommended approach to help relieve the symptoms of SAD.